Aliasgar Basri: 2022 WARISAN Tuaran Division Chief

 In the 2022 party elections, Aliasgar contested for the WARISAN Tuaran Division Chief (Malay:Ketua Bahagian) and won.
 He defeated defending Chief, Rakam Sijim for the post and won with more than half majority.

 2023 WARISAN Malaysia Executive Secretary

 In 2023, Aliasgar was appointed as the Warisan Malaysia Executive Secretary (Malay: Setiausaha Kerja Pusat).

+Acaademia positions

+Member of the Board Of Directors, Universiti Malaysia Sabah (UMS)

+Aliasgar has been appointed as a member of the University Board Of Directors of Universiti Malaysia Sabah (UMS) on 16 August 2023.

+Upon recommendation by the Deputy Minister of Higher Education, Dato' Yusof Apdal, he believes Aliasgar's experience and knowledge will be beneficial to help the Board.